 The best approach is to change your mindset.
 Stop thinking and do something completely different.

-So to give you a kick start, here are some of the most successful ways to stop procrastinating and start writing.
+So to give you a kick start, here are eleven of the most successful ways to stop procrastinating and start writing.

 1. Go for a walk